 Best Ways to Enjoy a North Central Wisconsin Spring

-Plan your fall trip today and come see for yourself the 9 best views in North Central Wisconsin.
+Plan your spring trip today and come see for yourself the 9 best views in North Central Wisconsin.

-Nothing beats hiking the 50 miles of the Ice Age Trail in Langlade County during spring time.
-Hikers will be immersed in blooming forest while viewing spectacular glacier formations.
+Nothing beats hiking the 50 miles of the Ice Age National Scenic Trail in Langlade County during springtime.
+Hikers will be immersed in blooming forests while viewing spectacular glacier formations.
 The trail is divided up into five segments ranging from 9.5 to 13.5 miles in length.
 We recommend trying the new trail created by the 2018 Mobile Skills Crew of the Summit Moraine Segment by Veteran’s Memorial County Park/Jack Lake Campground.
 While here in “The County of Trails,” try one of the other seven Langlade County hiking trails.
 For more information on go to www.langladecounty.org.

 For fall fun in Lincoln County - check out this trail that follows the abandoned Milwaukee Road railroad bed and goes north from Tomahawk to the Lincoln County line near Lake Nokomis.
 For more information Lincoln County